-NORD is very grateful to John O. Susac, MD, deceased; Robert Rennebohm, MD, Pediatric Rheumatology and Immunology, Cleveland Clinic; and Robert A. Egan, MD, Neuro-Ophthalmology, St. Helena Hospital, for the preparation of this report.
+NORD is very grateful to John O. Susac, MD, deceased; Robert Rennebohm, MD, Pediatric Rheumatology and Immunology, Cleveland Clinic; and Robert A. Egan, MD, Director of Neuro-Ophthalmology, Oregon Neurology, for the preparation of this report.

 Synonyms of Susac's Syndrome